• Home

 Zohran Mamdani, in front of a brick building, smiles as he holds a press conference.

-New York elites threatened to leave the city in the aftermath of the victory of mayor-elect Zohran Mamdani, but the opposite appears to be happening.Lev Radin/Pacific Press/LightRocket—Getty Images
+New York elites threatened to leave the city in the aftermath of the victory of Mayor-elect Zohran Mamdani, but the opposite appears to be happening.Lev Radin—Pacific Press/LightRocket/Getty Images

-Escape from New York isn’t just the title of a 1981 pulp classic starring Kurt Russell.
+Escape From New York isn’t just the title of a 1981 pulp classic starring Kurt Russell.
 It’s what Westchester County and Florida realtors told the world (including Fortune) about what would happen if Gotham elected a socialist mayor.
 But it’s time for a sequel with a different title.

 Recommended Video

-In the aftermath of much well-heeled panic about a potential mass exodus of New York millionaires and billionaires following the election of mayor-elect Zohran Mamdani, the contrary is already happening, and Manhattan luxury apartment buyers are voting with their wallets.
+In the aftermath of much well-heeled panic about a potential mass exodus of New York millionaires and billionaires following the election of Zohran Mamdani, the contrary is already happening, and Manhattan luxury apartment buyers are voting with their wallets.

 The Big Apple’s real estate boom bucks the narrative from just a few months ago, when some of New York’s elite were preparing to pack their bags should democratic socialist Mamdani become the next mayor.
-Mamdani has advocated for increased eviction protections and rent freezes, as well as for a 2% income tax surcharge for those in the city earning more than $1 million per year.
+Mamdani has advocated for increased eviction protections and rent freezes, as well as for a 2% income tax surcharge for those in the city earning more than $1 million a year.

 Mamdani’s shock primary win in June coincided with some real estate agents in Westchester, the suburb just north of the city, reporting an influx of interest in the area, with Zach and Heather Harrison of the Harrison Team at Compass, telling Realtor.com they saw “a spike in Manhattan residents reaching out about suburban properties.”